icehrm/icehrm.github.io/_docs/installation.md

 ---

 Getting IceHrm installed only take a few minutes.
-If it ever becomes a problem, please [file a issue](https://github.com/thilinah/icehrm/issues/new) describing the issue you encountered and how we might make the process easier.
+If it ever becomes a problem, please [file an issue](https://github.com/gamonoid/icehrm/issues/new) describing the issue you encountered and how we might make the process easier.

 ### Requirements